 From Hisingen to the world

-With more than 100.000 employees worldwide, production facilities in 18 countries, a presence in 190 markets and sales of more than 350.000 units per year, Volvo Group has developed to become one of the world´s largest producers of commercial vehicles.
+With almost 100,000 employees worldwide, production facilities in 18 countries, a presence in 190 markets and sales of more than 350,000 units per year, Volvo Group has developed to become one of the world´s largest producers of commercial vehicles.

 This has been an eventful journey which began in 1927 with our founding fathers Assar Gabrielsson and Gustaf Larsson.

 Volvo is founded